Mike Hosking: Early life

 Hosking grew up in Christchurch, living in the suburbs of St Albans, Mairehau and Linwood, and attending St Albans Primary School, Mairehau Primary School and Linwood High School.

 Career

 After leaving school at 16, Hosking wrote to Radio Avon and Radio Windy looking for work, and gained a job as a copywriter at Radio Windy.
-He worked on the Radio New Zealand nationwide network in the early 1990s hosting The Tonight Show nationwide, with a music and talkback format.
-He then went on to co-host Morning Report on National Radio with Geoff Robinson.
-After this he moved to Newstalk ZB, where he has hosted the breakfast show since 2008, following the retirement of Paul Holmes.

-Hosking first joined TVNZ in 1997, when it began its Breakfast show.
-He was then axed from the show in 2004.
-He made his return to television in 2008 when he filled in on TVNZ's Close Up programme.
-He hosted the game show Who Wants to Be a Millionaire?
-New Zealand, which began in September 2008 on TV ONE.
-In 2014, he and Toni Street joined Jesse Mulligan on the Seven Sharp panel for the show's second season.
-Hosking and Street left Seven Sharp at the end of 2017.

 In November 2020 he was named one of the best dressed men in show business on David Hartnell MNZM's Best Dressed List.

 Personal life

 In 1989, Hosking married Marie Angela Hosking, and, in June 2001, she gave birth to twins Ruby and Bella.
 They parted in August 2002.
 In 2003, they were involved in a court case against Pacific Magazines, that involved photos taken by tabloid journalist Simon Runting in December 2002 of Marie and her two daughters.
 The case in question Hosking v Runting lead to the creation of the tort of privacy in New Zealand common law.